the-minimal/protocol/README.md

 This library doesn't come with its own memory allocator.

 It's up to you and your specific use-case what kind of memory allocator you use.

+# Modularity

+This library is basically just a tiny opinionated wrapper around `State`.

+We use either `Uint8Array` or `DataView` to modify or read buffer and then we bump the offset.

+All functions are standalone encoders and decoders which take `State` as a parameter.

+This makes it very easy to extend the library to your liking and compose our encoders and decoders with your custom ones.

 # API